duthied/Free-Friendika/mods/bookmarklet-share2friendica/README.md

 # Bookmarklet-share2friendica

-Javascript bookmarklet to share websites with your friendica account
+JavaScript bookmarklet to share websites with your friendica account

 ## Getting Started